 Preparing for Cornell University

 While knowing the acceptance rate of a university is crucial, it’s not the only factor to consider when choosing a program to apply for.
-Instead, it would be best if you also look for the following:
+Instead, it would be best if you also looked for the following:

 Admission Requirements